NationalSecurityAgency/kmyth/INSTALL.md

 * TPM 2.0 Access Broker and Resource Manager development libraries and headers
 * C compiler
 * Make
+* Valgrind (can be utilized to detect memory management and threading bugs, and otherwise profile programs - kmyth uses valgrind API, so it is a dependency even if not intending to perform analysis with valgrind)
 * [libkmip](https://github.com/OpenKMIP/libkmip) (used in `getkey`)

 With the exception of [libkmip](https://github.com/OpenKMIP/libkmip)